-If you are linking to an element with a title, such as a chapter or section, the simplest way to the ID of the topic that you want to link to.
+If you are linking to an element with a title, such as a chapter or section, the simplest way to do so is with the <xref> element.
+When you use <xref> to create a link, you specify the ID of the topic that you want to link to.
 The title of the topic is inserted in place of the <xref> element and becomes the active hyperlink.